cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraPoolDeployer.md

 Is used by AlgebraFactory to deploy pools

-*Developer note: Version: Algebra V2.1*
+*Developer note: Version: Algebra Integral*